Fytex/Instagram-Giveaways-Winner/README.md

 Depending on what you choose it will save in the respective directory.
 Then it will choose the file's name using the following format `{UserTarget}_{total}.json` where `UserTarget` is the user where we got the followers/followings and `total` is the number of users we got.
 When searching for a `UserTarget` if the lowest one between the `limit` (in the config file)  and the number of followers/followings from the `UserTarget` is already met in a file then it will skip Step 2 and use that file automatically.

+### How do the cookies work (auto-login)?

+When the program logs into your account it saves in a separated folder called `cookies` the correspondent cookie to use it in a next time.
+This prevents Instagram from blocking your account from suspicious activity because you logged in too many times.

 ### Warnings: